 Those who wrote sacred works like the Bible sought to understand God according to the human conceptions and models that they were familiar with, because this is what human beings do in general.
-Considering their extremely limited experiences of the world and frequently erroneous beliefs about the nature and workings of the Universe, it is not surprising that they should have made so many blunders.
-What is remarkable is that so many people continue to believe their many blunders.
-But this, of course, is due to our imitative nature, the fact that we imitate those whom we admire, while we conform to the behaviour of those who are in our realm of influence, including instances where they believe things that are wrong or do things that are foolish or harmful.
+Considering their extremely limited experiences of the world and their frequently erroneous beliefs about the nature and workings of the Universe, it is not surprising that they should have made so many blunders.
+What is more remarkable is that so many people continue to believe their many blunders.
+Of course, this result is due to our imitative nature, the fact that we imitate those whom we admire, while we conform to the behaviour of those who are in our realm of influence, including instances where people believe things that are wrong or do things that are foolish or harmful.

 In many ways, God is the creature that we humans would like to be if we could be whatever we wanted to be.
 Hence, we have attributed all manner of qualities and powers to God: omniscience, omnipotence, immortality, benevolence, justice, and so on.
 Included in this common human attribution to God of omniscience is the ability to foresee the future.
 Because we humans would so greatly like to foresee the future, we believe that God, who, according to us, is capable of anything and everything, must therefore be able to foresee the future.
 But what evidence do we have for this naive belief?

-The correct answer, I believe, is that we do not have any evidence that God can foresee the future.
+The correct answer, I believe, is that we do not have much evidence that God can foresee the future, and certainly not in the precise, detailed manner in which many religious people believe It can.
 In fact, many religious people have continued to believe that God can foresee the future despite all the evidence to the contrary, which often includes numerous personal tragedies and disappointments.
-There are several consequences of what I have called the Humanity Experiment – God’s attempt to create a species of organisms which are able to understand the workings of the Universe in the detailed way that God understands it – that, in my opinion, clearly demonstrate that God cannot foresee the future: first, God did not foresee that this knowledge of the regularities that are observable in the Universe would make many fallible humans erroneously conclude that there is no God; and second, It did not foresee just how destructive this knowledge would make our species.
+There are several consequences of what I have called the Humanity Experiment – God’s attempt to create a species of organisms that are able to understand the workings of the Universe in the detailed way that God understands them – that, in my opinion, clearly demonstrate that God cannot foresee everything that will happen in the future: first, God did not foresee that this knowledge of the regularities that are observable in the Universe would make many fallible humans erroneously conclude that there is no God; and second, It did not foresee just how destructive this knowledge would make our species.

-We say, in a perfect world, this or that bad thing would not have occurred, and since God knows everything and, moreover, is capable of doing anything, if God truly were good, then He would not have allowed this bad thing to occur that I did not want to happen.
+We say, in a perfect world, that this or that bad thing would not have occurred, and since God knows everything and, moreover, is capable of doing anything and everything, if God truly were good, then He would not have allowed this bad thing to occur that I did not want to happen.
 Hence, it follows from the rules of human logic that either God is not perfect, or God is not all-knowing, all-powerful, or all-good.

 This prohibition also exists in Islam, which extends it to include depictions of Mohammed, who is believed by Muslims to be God’s Holy Prophet.